How much does care cost?

 Care home fees

-The average cost of a residential care home in the UK, in 2020, was £37,232 a year.
-This rose to over £51,896 a year when nursing care was included*
+The average cost of a residential care home in England, in 2023, was £49,348 a year.
+This rose to over £65,884 a year when nursing care was included*

 Our table below shows how care costs can vary hugely across the country.
 In addition, the costs of staying in a care home can vary considerably between care homes.
 For example, the more specialised the care (such as dementia care) the higher the care home fees.
 You’ll also pay higher care home fees for places with more comfortable surroundings and better-quality facilities.